What are warts?

 - Advice on hygiene and prevention to prevent spread

-- Counseling for recurrent warts or complications
+- Counselling for recurrent warts or complications

 Recovery